 The technology industry, generally, and the general wellness, continuous glucose and blood pressure monitoring markets, in particular, are intensely competitive, subject to rapid change, and significantly affected by new product introductions and other market activities by industry participants.
-To compete successfully, we will need to demonstrate the advantages of our products and technologies.
-Not prespect to our planned solutions, we will face direct and indirect competitions who have developed or are developing products for general wellness and continuous or periodic monitoring of glucose and blood pressure monitors remain an inexpensive alternative to our proposed solution.
-We have existing competitive products in the future.
+To compete successfully, we will need to demonstrate the advantages of our products and technologies over well-established alternative solutions, products and technologies, as well as newer ones, and convince consumers and enterprises of the advantages of our products and technologies.
+With respect to our planned solutions, we will face direct and indirect competition from a number of competitors who have developed or are developing products for general wellness and continuous or periodic monitoring of glucose and blood pressure levels, and we anticipate that other companies will develop additional competitive products in the future.
 Traditional glucometers and blood pressure monitors remain an inexpensive alternative to our proposed solution.
 We have existing competitors and potential new competitors, many of which have or will have substantially greater name recognition, financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical trials, obtaining regulatory approvals, and sales and marketing of approved products than we have.
 Mergers and acquisitions in the pharmaceutical, biotechnology and diagnostic industries may result in even more resources being concentrated among a smaller number of our competitors.
-Established competitors may invest heavily to quickly discover and develop movel technologies that could make obsolete or uneconomical the technology or the products that we plan to develop.
+Established competitors may invest heavily to quickly discover and develop novel technologies that could make obsolete or uneconomical the technology or the products that we plan to develop.
 Other small or early stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
-Any new product that we develop ment or our future product may need to demonstrate compelling advantages in cost, convenience, quality, and safety to be commercially successful.
-In addition, new products developed by others could emerge as competitors to our proposed product development or our futu
+Any new product that we develop that competes with a competitor's existing or future product may need to demonstrate compelling advantages in cost, convenience, quality, and safety to be commercially successful.
+In addition, new products developed by others could emerge as competitors to our proposed product development candidates.
+If our technology under development or our future products are not competitive based on these or other factors, our business would be harmed, and our financial condition and operations will suffer.

-The outbreak of COVID-19 has and could continue to adversely impact our business
+The outbreak of COVID-19 has and could continue to adversely impact our business.

 The COVID-19 pandemic, together with related precautionary measures, has materially disrupted our business since February 2020 and may continue to disrupt our business for an unknown period of time.
 COVID-19 has significantly impacted, and may continue to significantly impact, our work force, supply chain and operating results.
-The level and nature of the disruption caused by COVID-19 is unpredictable, may be cyclical and long-lasting and may vary from location to location.
+The level and nature of the disruption caused by COVID-19, or any future pandemic is unpredictable, may be cyclical and long-lasting, may vary from location to location and may have a material adverse impact on our operations and financial condition and results.